FGIT: Fault-Guided Fine-Tuning for Code Generation: Introduction

 To implement our method, we construct a refined dataset derived from the original instruction-tuning data.
 Each data point consists of an instruction, its correct implementation from the original dataset, and an LLM-generated similar incorrect variant.
 We then develop a multi-granularity error-sensitive segment extraction method and combine it with the refined loss function to enhance LLM's code generation capabilities.

 We validate the effectiveness of the \appname through extensive experiments.
-Notably, through \appname, the selected LLMs undergo only one epoch of training on their original instruction datasets, yet achieve an average relative improvement of 6.9\% on pass@1 (a strict evaluation metric measuring the ratio of first-generated samples that pass all test cases) across three representative code generation benchmarks (Humaneval(+), MBPP(+), and BigCodeBench)~\citep{chen2021evaluating,austin2021program,liu2024your,zhuo2024bigcodebench}.
-Among these LLMs, SemCoder-S~\cite{dingsemcoder} with 6.7B parameters outperforms closed-source models like GPT-3.5-Turbo~\cite{OpenAI2022} on Humaneval(+) and MBPP(+) benchmarks and MagiCoder$\mathcal{S}$-DS with 6.7B parameters outperforms GPT-3.5-Turbo on HumanEval(+).
+Notably, through \appname, the selected LLMs achieve an average relative improvement of 6.9\% on pass@1 across three representative code generation benchmarks (HumanEval(+), MBPP(+), and BigCodeBench)~\cite{chen2021evaluating,austin2021program,liu2024your,zhuo2024bigcodebench}.
+Among these LLMs, SemCoder-S~\cite{dingsemcoder} with 6.7B parameters outperforms closed-source models like GPT-3.5-Turbo~\cite{OpenAI2022} on HumanEval(+) and MBPP(+) benchmarks, and MagiCoder$\mathcal{S}$-DS with 6.7B parameters outperforms GPT-3.5-Turbo on HumanEval(+).
 Our method also demonstrates strong generalization capabilities, showing performance improvements ranging from 3.8\% to 19.1\% across multiple instruction-tuned LLMs, including those trained on closed-source instruction datasets.
-Moreover, our ablation experiments on \appname confirm the contributions of different granularities of differences in generated code details and loss functions.
+Moreover, our ablation experiments on \appname confirm the contributions of different granularities of differences and hyperparameters.

-We summarize our contributions as follows. \begin{itemize} \item To the best of our knowledge, we are the first to investigate how to enhance LLMs' understanding of \textit{error-sensitive segments} by refining the SFT process to improve LLMs' code generation capabilities. \item We propose a novel framework, Fault-Aware Fine-Tuning (\appname), to effectively guide LLMs to focus on error-prone parts in code.
-This is achieved by (1) extracting multi-granularity code differences (token-/line-level) to identify \textit{error-sensitive segments}, and (2) refining SFT to dynamically assign higher weights to these parts during the training process. \item Through extensive experiments across seven LLMs and three widely-used code generation benchmarks, we demonstrate the effectiveness and generalizability of our approach in effectively boosting LLMs' code generation performance compared to baseline methods. \end{itemize}
+We summarize our contributions as follows. \begin{itemize} \item To the best of our knowledge, we are the first to investigate how to enhance LLMs' understanding of \ess by refining the SFT process to improve LLMs' code generation capabilities. \item We propose a novel framework, Fault-Guided Fine-Tuning (\appname), to effectively guide LLMs to focus on error-prone parts in code.
+This is achieved by (1) extracting multi-granularity code differences (token-/line-level) to identify \ess, and (2) refining SFT to dynamically assign higher weights to these parts during the training process. \item Through extensive experiments across seven LLMs and three widely-used code generation benchmarks, we demonstrate the effectiveness and generalizability of our approach in effectively boosting LLMs' code generation performance compared to baseline methods. \end{itemize}